 State inspection reports of Synergy's nursing homes routinely show striking increases in problems since the company arrived.
-In one home, a patient's dirty water just before they were used to serve food.
+In one home, a patient's pressure sores were neglected for weeks.
+In another, racks of dishes and utensils floated in dirty water just before they were used to serve food.
 And in a third, there were not enough nurses.

 At the Sunderland nursing home, the federal Centers for Medicare & Medicaid Services dropped the facility's overall ranking in April from "below average" to "much below," the agency's lowest rating.

 At the same time, Synergy's nursing homes are paying hefty administrative fees to related companies, which are also owned by Synergy's founders and chief executives, the company's financial reports for Sunderland and Brockton indicate.
 That structure has become increasingly common among nursing home chains, a practice that elder advocates say decreases quality of care.